Japan's Sumitomo Mitsui to end corporate finance exposure to coal mining by 2040

 Kannan said decisions on offering financial support to carbon capture were "not easy" as it would still mean developing a coal-based utility, but called ammonia co-firing a "good option" provided power generated from coal was quickly displaced by ammonia.

 "Big picture, we are focused on our finance emissions targets.
-We'll have to see how does the portfolio reduce the total quantum of finance emissions over a period of time, and we will stick to those sort of levels going forward."
+We'll have to see how does the portfolio reduce the total quantum of finance emissions over a period of time."

 (Reporting by Sudarshan Varadhan; Editing by Emelia Sithole-Matarise)